1. Mold

 Products or tools to eliminate mildew smell in carpets

-Numerous commercially available tools and cleaners are available on the market for those looking to solve the problem on their own.
-This approach has benefits because when you are done with the carpet, you can use the tools and cleaners again later if needed in other areas.
+Numerous commercially available tools and cleaners are available to solve the problem independently.
+This approach has benefits because when you are done with the carpet, you can use the tools and cleaners later in other areas.

 When to replace a carpet that has a persistent mildew smell.

-Damage Control 911 would remove the carpet if it were flooded, but very small areas of mildew on the bottom of the carpet and padding can be corrected in-house.
+Damage Control 911 would remove the carpet if flooded, but very small areas of mildew on the bottom and padding can be corrected in-house.
 Suppose an entire room of carpet is flooded and saturated.
-In that case, you should replace it or have a professional inspect it, and possibly test the air quality in it to ensure it's safe to do it yourself, and inform you if the carpet needs replacement.
+In that case, you should replace it or have a professional inspect it, and possibly test the air quality to ensure it's safe to do it yourself and inform you if the carpet needs replacement.

 Recent Posts